Allegheny-Computer-Science-300-S2021/lab01-waryankaa/writing/reflection.md

 Please write below this line to address the above-mentioned points.

 ### First Tool ~ Drug Bank

+In this practical assignment, you are to add your responses to the questions in blue of the lab.
+Your reflection should be about a page and contain clear and meaningful language.
+Please use markdown language to format your reflection piece.

+Please write below this line to address the above-mentioned points.

 1. What kind of research is this method or tool used for?
 This tool acts as a resource for pharmacists and doctors who are either looking to create a new drug or analyze the effectiveness of a drug that already exists.
 It acts as a centralized location for all of the FDA approved drugs with basic background information that any researcher may need.

 2. How does this method or tool work?
 What does it do?